We cannot ship products to MaineMassachusettsNevada due to state legislation

 Can I use a dry herb vaporizer if I have asthma?

-Some people with asthma do choose to vape instead of smoke due to the lower irritation levels.
-However, it’s always best to consult a doctor first, especially if you have a chronic respiratory condition.
+Some people with asthma do choose to vape instead of smoke due to the lower irritation levels and reduced toxins.
+However, it's always best to consult a doctor first, especially if you have a chronic respiratory condition.
+Start at lower temperatures if you do decide to try vaping, and pay attention to how your body responds.

 How do I know if a vaporizer is safe to use?

-Look for vaporizers from reputable brands that use medical-grade materials, like glass, stainless steel, and ceramics.
-Avoid cheap devices with unknown heating elements or plastics near the vapor path.
+Look for vaporizers from reputable brands that use medical-grade materials, like glass, stainless steel, and ceramics in the vapor path.
+Avoid cheap devices with unknown heating elements or plastics near the oven.
+We test every vaporizer we carry to ensure safe materials and clean vapor—check out our testing methodology for what to look for.

 Written by